 Veterans may be held liable for any over-payment of benefits as the result of failure to report such changes.

-Note: Veterans Certification – Veterans are certified when all documentation required by VA has been received and you have met with the VA counselor.
+Note: Veterans Certification – Veterans are certified after the semester refund period, if all documentation has been received, and you have met with the VA conselor.
+Early certification is only done upon written request to the School Certifying Office.
 It usually takes 6-8 weeks before benefits are received.
 Some benefits are mailed directly to the veteran and it is his/her responsibility to make payment to Glen Oaks.

 Standards of Progress For Veterans Benefits